-If you are able to volunteer, here are a few tips to remember.
+If you are able to volunteer with the school, here are a few tips to remember.

-- ▶ Read the school handbook so you are familiar with the school's rules and procedures. - ▶ Be clear about how much time you have to help. - Don't be afraid to say no if a job will be too time consuming. - Be clear about what you can and cannot do up front, before plans are made. - ► Talk to your children about your volunteering. - Remind them you are there to help everyone. - Most children like having their parents involved.
-If your children seem uncertain about your role, tell them you aren't there to watch them; you are assisting because the teacher and school need your help. - ▶ If you see something that makes you uncomfortable, talk to the teacher or principal about it.
-Don't talk to other people about the issue without letting school staff know you have a concern. - ► Let the teacher or school staff know if your plans change and you can't follow through on a commitment.
-People are counting on you to be there. - ▶ Always be positive about the school, students, and families while you are volunteering. - Remember to respect the confidentiality of other families and all students. - ▶ Appreciate the importance of your contributions.
+- ▶ Read the school handbook so you are familiar with the school's rules and procedures. - ▶ Be clear about how much time you have to help. - Don't be afraid to say no if a job will be too time consuming. - Be clear about what you can and cannot do up front, before plans are made. - ► Talk to your children about your volunteering. - Remind them you are there to help everyone. - Most children like having their parents involved, but if your children seem uncertain about your role, tell them you aren't there to watch them; you are assisting because the teacher and school need your help. - ► If you see something that makes you uncomfortable, talk to the teacher or principal about it.
+Don't just talk to other parents about an issue; let school staff know if you have a concern. - ► Let the teacher or school staff know if your plans change and you can't follow through on a commitment.
+People are counting on you to be there. - ▶ Always be positive about the school, students, and families while you are volunteering. - ▶ Remember to respect the confidentiality of other families and all students. - ▶ Appreciate the importance of your contributions.
 Remember that volunteering not only benefits your family.
 It helps the classroom, the whole school, and the community by showing that education really matters.

 And remember that parent volunteers are often asked to complete a criminal record check.
-This is very common in many schools.
+This is a very common practice most schools, as asking all adults in the school to have a check keeps students safe.